No two persons age the same. Some will have vision and/or hearing losses while

-- ˚ Keep a consistent light level in both bedrooms and hallways and remember to use night lights.
+Keep a consistent light level in both bedrooms and hallways and remember to

-they generally lose inner ear bone conductivity and/or nerve sensitivity.
-Hearing
+generally lose inner ear bone conductivity and/or nerve sensitivity.
+Hearing ability,

-ability, especially in the higher frequencies, declines gradually.
-Background noises
+especially in the higher frequencies, declines gradually.
+Background noises interfere

-interfere with ability to hear a normal conversation, and people with hearing loss may
+with ability to hear a normal conversation, and people with hearing loss may be

 A profoundly deaf person often cannot use telephones and often must travel to relay